24 new machines.

 The runner with weak glutes.

-Hip-thrust work on the Smith, gentle progressive loading on the leg press, adductor strength for pelvic stability.
-Coached or self-directed — you set the pace.
+Hip thrust work on the Smith.
+Gentle progressive loading on the leg press.
+Adductor strength for pelvic stability.
+Coached or on your own.
+You set the pace.

 The HYROX athlete.

-Two of the best predictors of independence at 75 are leg strength and balance.
-The Bunker is set up to train both, safely loaded, with no spinal compression required.
+The best predictors of independence at 75 are leg strength and balance.
+The Bunker trains both.
+Safely loaded.
+No spinal compression required.

 Why we